GaloisInc/adapt/explore/README.md

 - context files in FIMI or CXT format

-- query results from the Titan database
+- query results from the Neo4j database

 - CSV files generated from the original CDM files